pyeatt/ebnf2tikz/README.md

 ```

 You will need a ```\usepackage{ebnf2tikz}``` command in the preamble of your LaTeX document.
-You can just include the TikZ code in your LaTeX document, and it will draw this:
+Then you can just include the TikZ code in your LaTeX document, and it will draw this:

 <img src="./testdriver.png" height="200">